pestrela/music/traktor/README.md

 For example in my DDJ-1000 mapping I had to use BOME midi translator as a middle man:\
 https://maps.djtechtools.com/mappings/9279

+A second issue is that the most popular Traktor-ready controllers from NI did not got MIDI mapping capabilities at launch, and took quite a while to do so.
+In the case of the S5, this is still not possible (time of writing: May 2020)

-In my view the mappings are a unique sucess story of Traktor.
-This could continue to give great results with just some quality-of-life improvements.
+In my view the mappings are a unique success story of Traktor.
+If improved, they could continue to give great results with just some minor quality-of-life changes.

 # Hardware Controllers